David Oh: Mayoral campaign

 Oh and Parker saw the stage for the first time at a joint interview at the Please Touch Museum where the pair took questions from a gallery of children from various elementary schools in Philadelphia.
 Shortly afterwards Parker backtracked and agreed to face off against Oh at a single debate on October 26 on KYW's Philadelphia’s Morning News.
 As of September 27, Oh has raised $467,000 compared to the $875,000 Parker raised after the primaries.
 Oh has also reinforced his position as a voice for Philadelphia's ethnic minorities.

 Oh's mayoral campaign has been haunted by his lingering Green Beret controversy, with Oh stating during an interview during the race that "I did serve in the Special Forces.
 I did serve in the Green Berets, the issue is that I was not Special Forces-qualified at the time."
 The Guardians of the Green Beret, a veterans organization for former Green Berets, took offense to Oh's statement and resurrected the issue in Philadelphia media.
 Oh argued that prior to a change in Army uniforms in 1993, anyone who wore a green colored Beret was in the special forces, so when he wore one in 2011 he believed himself to be in the Green Berets and apologized for the confusion.

 The Associated Press called the election in favor of Parker as soon as the polls closed, and Oh conceded the race shortly before 11pm.
 With over 90% of the votes counted before midnight, Oh had 25.6% to Parker's 74.4%.
 Although this was the best Republican showing since the 2003 Philadelphia mayoral election, Oh's performance fell well below expectations he set out at the start of his campaign.

 Asian American Chamber of Commerce for Greater Philadelphia

 In February 2024, Oh was named the new president and CEO of the Asian American Chamber of Commerce for Greater Philadelphia.
+Oh was involved in the negotiations of Hanwha Group's purchase of the Philly Shipyard from the Aker Group.